 Place your selected pattern on the left.
 Press Ctrl+J to duplicate the pattern and move the duplicate to the right.

-Next, select the smart object layer and rename it to “@nested“.
+Continue the same to fill the artwork layer.
+Next, select the smart object layer and rename it to “@nested”.
 Once done, save and close all layers.

 Follow the same process.
 Organize your PSD template, artwork or design, and export folders.
 Connect these file locations with the Bulk Mockup interface.